 Can I arrange a private room?

 All of our accommodation options on the Tanzania volunteer program involve sharing a room with other participants (usually same-sex).
-Unfortunately, we are unable to arrange private room options for our medical volunteers in Tanzania.
+Unfortunately, we are unable to arrange private room options for our volunteers.

 Can you cater for my dietary requirements?